The following content contains talk about

 There are 3 types of fibres found in plant foods:

-2) Soluble Fibre – this fibre helps control your cholesterol and blood sugar levels, as well as helping you feel fuller.
+2) Soluble Fibre – this type of fibre dissolves in water and slows down digestion.
+It also helps control your cholesterol and blood sugar levels, as well as helping you feel fuller.
 It’s found in fruit, veg and grains like oats, legumes and seeds.

 3) Fermentable Fibre / Resistance Starch – this fibre feeds the good bacteria in your gut and helps produce compounds that are beneficial for protecting your digestive system.
 They are found in legumes, onion, cooked potatoes & rice.